w3c/badging/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Chromium (https://bugs.chromium.org/)
 * [ ] Gecko (http://bugzilla.mozilla.org)

-Commit message:

-(Fill in.
-If making normative changes, describe exactly what the behavioral difference will be.)

 Person merging, please make sure that commits are squashed with one of the following as a commit message prefix:

 * chore: